A quick guide to IT support pricing models

 Tiered pricing model

-With this model you have different bands of IT support available.
-As you move up the bands the price typically increases, to account for more services or more comprehensive support).
-A common way this is illustrated is bronze, silver and gold.
+Tiered pricing is where different bands of support are available.
+The higher the band, the more services or perks you’ll gain access to but at a greater cost.
+A common way this is illustrated is with bronze, silver and gold.